Vaibhav3M/DS-Assignment-2-CORBA/README.md

 ## Build and Run

+All code is written in IntelliJ IDE, Java JDK version 8.

+CORBA is not supported after java 8.

 ### IntelliJ:

 -	Open the project in folder DPSS_CORBA
+- Add runtime params for all the below classes (-ORBInitialPort 1050 - ORBInitialHost)
 -	Run: AmericaGameServer, EuropeGameServer, AsiaGameServer.
 -	Run: PlayerClient (to launch a player window)
 -	Run:  AdminClient (to launch a Admin window)
 -	To run multiple clients change the configuration to “Allow parallel run”.

 ### From Command Line